Department : Communication

 BA, University of Maryland

-My overall research focuses on the ways identity – particularly gender and sexuality – and community intersect with televisual, journalistic, and advertising formats.
+My overall research focuses on the ways identity – particularly gender, sexuality, and class – and community intersect with new media, televisual, journalistic, and advertising formats.
 Currently, much of my research focuses on the use of Facebook as a source of unusual community dialogue.
-A master’s degree in journalism with a focus on writing, advertising, and public relations, coupled with over eight years of professional advertising experience, has provided me with a background of knowledge I apply toward my teaching as well as my academic research.
+However, I like to branch out and examine community and idenity in myriad different negotiations and constructions.
+A master’s degree in journalism with a focus on writing, advertising, and public relations, coupled with a PhD in Mass Media and Communications and a Graduate Certificate in Women's Studies provides me with a background of knowledge I apply toward my teaching as well as my academic research.

 Publications & Professional Activities